nerun/terminix/README.md

 echo "\$$algo\$$salt\$$hash";
 ```

 The generated password will never be the same, even if the same passphrase is used, because the salt changes each time the password is generated.
 But to log in, you will use your passphrase, not your password.
-Since your password is stored in `$valid_users`, every time you use your passphrase, the generated password will be the same, and it will always check.
+Since your password is stored in `shadow.php`, every time you use your passphrase, the generated password will be the same, and it will always check.
 A hacker will have a hard time figuring out your passphrase, even if they have access to your password (algorithm, salt, and hash).

 For a list of hash algorithms and their numbers, use this on [onlinephp.io][1]: